alex-ten/HFSP/content/analyses/closed_loop/02 swithcing and recent performance.md

 entrynum: 2
 ---

-[Figure 2.1](#f-2-1) shows the relationship between switching and performance at a group level.
+[Figure 2.1](#f-2-1){: .animated} shows the relationship between switching and performance at a group level.
 The relationship is split by task, and different tasks are organized into rows.
 Within each task, there are two subplots that share an x-axis with each other.
 The x-axis represents the number of trials played on that task during the free play stage.
 The top subplot shows the probability of switching and the bottom one displays PC.
-Since this analysis is potentially revealing, I provide a detailed description of how the data going into this visualization was prepared [beneath](#description) the figure.
+Since this analysis is potentially revealing, I provide a detailed description of how the data going into this visualization was prepared [beneath](#description){: .animated} the figure.

 {% include caption.html
     obj='figure'